 The Land Trust conserved Ochoco Preserve in 2017 and has been working for several years to build a vision for the future of property.
 Our vision includes healthy streams, flourishing native plants and wildlife, and new connections for the community.
+The first phase of the Ochoco Preserve Project was completed in 2022, and phase two in 2024.
 Learn more about the project below, sign up for email updates on the project.

 Why restore habitat and connect the community to Ochoco Preserve?

-With one mile of the Crooked River, 1/2 mile of McKay Creek, and 1/2 mile of Ochoco Creek, Ochoco Preserve has significant potential for restoring habitat for fish and wildlife.
+With portions of the Crooked River, McKay Creek, and Ochoco Creek, Ochoco Preserve has significant potential for restoring habitat for fish and wildlife.
 Historically, much of the Preserve consisted of wetlands along the Crooked River.
 The property was converted to farmland in the mid-1900s, but high groundwater levels and difficult topography (low spots, stream channels, and an old Crooked River channel) made it challenging to farm.
 When the Land Trust conserved the property in 2017 one of our goals was to work to restore the Preserve’s extraordinary natural resources.

 Ochoco Preserve also has significant potential for community connections.
 One of our goals is to develop educational sites and trails to share the story of the land and its amazing natural resources.
 We’re working with numerous community partners, including the City of Prineville, Crook County Parks and Recreation, and Crook County School District to ensure access, trail connections, and educational options that are robust and inclusive.